Learning to Play Two-Player Perfect-Information Games without Knowledge: Application to Hex

 \subsubsection{Technical differences}

-The architecture of the neural network is $8$ residual blocks ($2$ convolutions per block with $186$ filters each) followed by $2$ fully connected hidden layers (with $220$ neurons each).
+The architecture of the neural network is a convolutional layer with $186$ filters, followed by $8$ residual blocks ($2$ convolutions per block with $186$ filters each), and followed by $2$ fully connected hidden layers (with $220$ neurons each).
 The activation function used is the ReLU.
 The network was not initialized by random end state values.
-The experience replay parameters are: games memory size $\mu=250$\footnote{A variant of replay experience was applied, it is here to memorize the pairs of the last $250$ games and not the last $250$ pairs.}, sampling rate $\sigma=2\%$.
+The experience replay parameters are: games memory size $\mu=250$\footnote{A variant of replay experience was applied, it memorizes the pairs of the last $250$ games and not the last $250$ pairs.} and sampling rate $\sigma=2\%$.
 The search time per action $\tau$ is $5s$.
 The reinforcement learning process lasted $5,288$ matches.
-Note that the number of data used during the learning process is of the order of $8\cdot10^{8}$, the number of neural network evaluations is of the order of $64\cdot10^{6}$, and the number of state evaluations is of the order of $7\cdot10^{9}$.
+Note that the number of data used during the learning process is of the order of $16\cdot10^{7}$, the number of neural network evaluations is of the order of $64\cdot10^{6}$, and the number of state evaluations is of the order of $7\cdot10^{9}$.